michaschwab/semantic-vis/README.md

-# ResponsiveVis
+# SemanticVis
-This is a new project in which I explore responsive and accessible data visualizations using web components.
+This is a new project in which I explore semantic, responsive and accessible data visualizations using web components.
+I believe that we need a HTML5 of SVGs.

 ## One Data Source, Three Representations
 Below you can see the same visualization, with the same visualization **content**,